COS301-SE-2024/The-Republic/README.md

 # Documentation

 The documentation will guide you through various aspects of the project, including architectural design, implementation details, and user guidelines.
-[View Full Documentation Here](./documentation/README.md)

 #### Links to Specific Sections of the Documentation: